Geospatial intelligence

-In the United States, geospatial intelligence (GEOINT) is intelligence about the human activity on Earth derived from the exploitation and analysis of imagery, signals, or signatures with geospatial information.
+Geospatial intelligence (GEOINT) is intelligence about the human activity on Earth derived from the exploitation and analysis of imagery, signals, or signatures with geospatial information.
 GEOINT describes, assesses, and visually depicts physical features and geographically referenced activities on the Earth.
 GEOINT, as defined in US Code, consists of imagery, imagery intelligence (IMINT) and geospatial information.

-Today, GEOINT knowledge and tradecraft are not confined to the U.S. government, or even the world's leading military powers.
+Today, GEOINT knowledge and tradecraft are not confined national governments, or even the world's leading military powers.
 Additionally, countries such as India are holding GEOINT-specific conferences.
-While other countries may define geospatial intelligence somewhat differently than does the U.S., the use of GEOINT data and services is the same.
+While other countries may define geospatial intelligence somewhat differently than others, the use of GEOINT data and services is the same.

 Geospatial Intelligence can also be referred to as "Location Intelligence".
 Although GEOINT is inclusive, HYDROSPATIAL is preferably used to refer and to focus on the aquatic and coastal zones spatial elements.